-In CHEM 341 the identified program activities include problem activities related to SLO1, content knowledge, and writing assignments tied to SLO 2, communicating scientific information.
+In CHEM 342 the identified program activities include problem activities related to SLO1, content knowledge.

 Course Improvements Based on Most Recent Assessment Findings

 Program Assessment Finding (SLO 1) - students are not retaining content knowledge throughout the year at a rate comparable to their national peers.
 To address this, the Sapling homework system is being implemented to provide student opportunities to build their skills because of the provided hints and explanations available with each question at a more personalized pace, in an interactive environment, and as a means to provide nearly immediate feedback.
 The expectation is that average student scores on the American Chemical Society standardized exam (administered as the CHEM 342 final exam) will improve.